Engee documentation

 using Images, ImageShow, ImageContrastAdjustment, ImageBinarization, ImageMorphology, ImageFiltering, ImageSegmentation

-Loading the original colour image (satellite image):
+Uploading the original color image (satellite image):

 In [ ]: